jec-project/JEC/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] Other: [e.g Wildcat]

 ## I'm submitting a...
-[ ] Regression (a behavior that used to work and stopped working in a new release) [ ] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
+- [x] Bug report  <!-- Please search GitHub for a similar issue or PR before submitting -->
-[ ] Performance issue
+- [ ] Regression (a behavior that used to work and stopped working in a new release) -[ ] Performance issue
-[ ] Other...
+-[ ] Other...
 Please describe:

 ## Current behavior
 <!-- Describe how the issue manifests. -->